Skip Maine state header navigation

 Online renewals, and Online Change-of Addresses, Phone numbers and E-mail addresses are available for MDs and PAs

 Our Online Renewal process is available.
-MDs and PAs with licenses due for renewal can now renew their license by going to:
+MDs and PAs with licenses due for renewal can now renew their license or withdraw the license by going to:

 [NOTE: Please remember that your license number has been converted from the old format of 012345 to the new format of MD12345 and you will need to use the newly formatted number to logon to the online licensing system.]

 Licensees who wish to update their address, phone and email information online can also do this at the same site:

 When an MD license is due for renewal, licensees will be receiving a letter notifying them that their license is due to expire.
 Be sure to look out (or have your staff look out) for your renewal notice letter!

 If you would prefer a hard copy of any PDF file on this site, please contact us at :